dsoiM/ReqDC/README.md

 ### Asynchronous

-Requests done with default asynchronous mode enter a message queue and the message queue will be processed afterwards in the background using.
+Requests done with default asynchronous mode enter a message queue and the message queue will be processed afterwards in the background.
 A response is sent immediately without knowing the result of the execution.
 By default 20 maximum concurrent asynchronous requests per implementation are being handled at any given moment.
 This number is adjustable if needed.

 Asynchronous is similar to Fire-and-Forget -method